publiclab/publiclab-archive/notes/Delaney/06-25-2018/how-to-retrieve-a-draft-of-a-research-note-on-pl-org.md

 ---
-title: "How to retrieve a draft of a research note on pl.org?"\ntagnames: 'question:general'
+title: "How to retrieve a draft of a research note on pl.org?"

+tagnames: 'question:general'
 author: Delaney
 path: /notes/Delaney/06-25-2018/how-to-retrieve-a-draft-of-a-research-note-on-pl-org.md
 nid: 16572